 That same year, in the first of these cases to go to trial, a California jury found in favor of Dewayne Johnson, a 46-year-old groundskeeper who worked at a number of California schools.
 Johnson's attorneys argued that he developed non-Hodgkin's lymphoma after using Roundup on the job, and alleged a scientific connection between the product and the illness.
 The jury stopped short of finding a clear causal link between Johnson's use of glyphosate and his cancer, instead finding that Bayer/Monsanto had failed to do enough to warn Johnson of the risk that Roundup could cause cancer.
 Bayer/Monsanto was ordered to pay $289 million in damages.
 That award has twice been reduced on appeal (to $20.5 million), but Bayer/Monsanto's liability has been upheld both times.
 (Learn more about different kinds of damages in a personal injury case.)

-The only other two Roundup lawsuits to reach the trial stage as of September 2020 have also ended in big wins for the plaintiffs (as it happens, all three trials have been held in California courts):
+Two more Roundup lawsuits to reach the trial stage also ended in big wins for the plaintiffs:

 Thousands of Roundup lawsuits have been filed in state courts nationwide.
 In a number of states, Roundup lawsuits have been consolidated.
 For example, in California's Alameda County, a civil case coordination action includes hundreds of Roundup lawsuits.